 Learn more about what's new in the 2nd edition!

-Volume 2 is the second half of Essentials 2nd Edition.
-To see the Phonograms, Spelling Rules, Grammar, and other concepts taught in each Volume, see the Essentials Scope and Sequence.
+The second half of Essentials, lessons 16-30, teaches the remaining phonograms and rules not introduced in Lessons 1-15, as well as many new grammar and vocabulary concepts and three new spelling lists in each lesson.
+To see the Phonograms, Spelling Rules, Grammar, and other concepts taught in each lesson of Essentials, see the Essentials Scope and Sequence.

 When Logic of English students learn phonograms, they memorize their sounds in order of frequency, so the first sound of the phonogram is the most common.
 With single-letter vowels, the first sound is the short sound, and a single-letter vowel always says its short sound unless something in its position or relationship to other phonograms in the word causes it to say one of its other sounds.
 Students learn the rules about what can cause vowels to say their other sounds over the course of the Essentials lessons.
 Until students learn about using the other sounds of a phonogram, the spelling lists only include words that use the first sound.